-Auction - An auction for CORCs facilitated by the Issuing Body and where Account Holders may execute CORC trading by placing Sales and Purchase Bids.
+Auction - An auction for CORCs facilitated by the Issuing Body and where Account Holders may execute CORC trading by placing and selecting Bids.

-Auction Closing Time - Time announced by the Issuing Body before which all CORC Sales and Purchase Bids must be placed for an Auction.
+Auction Closing Time - Time announced by the Issuing Body before which all CORC Bids must be placed and selected in an Auction.